SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 #### Payment View - When SEQR doesn't support the user's phone
 <img src="/assets/images/paymentview-nosupport.png" width="50%"/>

-To integrate with SEQR, insert the following script tag into your checkout page.
+As an example, to integrate with SEQR, insert the following script tag into your checkout page.
 The script will insert SEQR payment views at the same location.
+When running in production you only need to implement REST calls for sending invoices, getting payment status, and updating the payment receipt.
+For an example REST service you can see our [PHP example on github](https://github.com/SeamlessDistribution/seqr-webshop-api).

 {% highlight html %}
 <script